dell/csm-docs/content/docs/authorization/deployment.md/_index.md

   ```
   echo === Generating token ===
-  karavictl generate token --tenant $TenantName --insecure --addr "grpc.${AuthorizationHost}" | jq -r '.Token' > token.yaml
+  karavictl generate token --tenant $TenantName --insecure --addr "grpc.${AuthorizationProxyHost}" | jq -r '.Token' > token.yaml

   echo === Copy token to Driver Host ===
   sshpass -p $DriverHostPassword scp token.yaml ${DriverHostVMUser}@{DriverHostVMIP}:/tmp/token.yaml
   ```

-**Note:** The sample above copies the token directly to the Kubernetes cluster master node.
+>Note: The sample above copies the token directly to the Kubernetes cluster master node.
 The requirement here is that the token must be copied and/or stored in any location accessible to the Kubernetes tenant admin.

 ### Copy the karavictl Binary to the Kubernetes Master Node

 The karavictl binary is available from the CSM for Authorization proxy server.
-This needs to be copied to the Kubernetes master node where Kubernetes tenant admins so they configure the Dell EMC CSI driver with CSM for Authorization.
+This needs to be copied to the Kubernetes master node for Kubernetes tenant admins so they can configure the Dell EMC CSI driver with CSM for Authorization.

 ```
 sshpass -p dangerous scp bin/karavictl root@10.247.96.174:/tmp/karavictl
 ```

-**Note:** The storage admin is responsible for copying the binary to a location accessible by the Kubernetes tenant admin.
+>Note: The storage admin is responsible for copying the binary to a location accessible by the Kubernetes tenant admin.

 ## Configuring a Dell EMC CSI Driver with CSM for Authorization

-The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../authorization#supported-csi-drivers).
+The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../authorization#supported-csi-drivers) CSI drivers.
 This is controlled by the Kubernetes tenant admin.

 There are currently 2 ways of doing this:
 - Using the [CSM Installer](../../deployment) (*Recommended installation method*)